Krook9d/PurpleLab/README.md

 service elasticsearch restart
 ```

-2. In the admin.txt folder, copy the enrolment token
+2. In the admin.txt file on your home directory, copy the enrolment token
 The token is located below the line "he generated password for the elastic built-in superuser is".
 Then go to the "Hunting" page to open ELK and copy it when prompted.